SMozaffar/Network-intrusion-analysis/README.md

 ### Class Labels and Their Meanings

 The `label` in the dataset identifies whether a connection is "normal" or an attack.
 If it is an attack, the label also specifies the type of attack.
-Below is an explanation of each unique class label:
+Below is an explanation of each attack type:

 - **normal**: Represents regular, non-malicious network traffic.
 - **neptune**: A type of Denial of Service (DoS) attack where many SYN packets are sent to a target, overwhelming it.